 If you do have a cat infected with giardiasis, it's important to avoid reinfection.
 If possible, wash the cat frequently and keep it isolated until all symptoms have cleared up.

 Can Giardia Spread to Humans?

 There is a human form of giardiasis which, like feline giardiasis, is also caused by drinking contaminated well water.
 In fact, giardia are the most common form of traveler's diarrhea.
-Thus, if you and your cat are drinking from the same well, there is a chance that you will both contract type F giardiasis.

 While a diagnosis of giardiasis sometimes strikes terror in the hearts of cattery owners and shelter volunteers, early intervention can help prevent a widespread epidemic.